-Paul was the senior partner and a major shareholder with three others in an expanding accounting practice with a total equity value of $2.8M and business loans and overdraft of $0.8M.
+Paul was the senior partner and a major shareholder, with three others, in an expanding accounting practice with a total equity value of $2.8m; and business loans and overdraft of $0.8m.
 The facilities are the subject of Personal Guarantees by the partners.
-Paul and his wife Alison had both previously been married and between them were raising and caring for 4 dependant children.
+Paul and his wife Alison had both previously been married and between them were raising and caring for four dependent children.
 They had some personal insurance to protect the outstanding mortgage/debt and to provide some funds for the family in the event of Paul’s demise.

-Paul was killed in a motor vehicle accident with a current Will leaving everything to Alison.
+Paul was killed in a motor vehicle accident, with his Will leaving everything to Alison.
 This included his share of the business.

-Alison found herself effectively with a majority interest with the remaining 3 partners.
-The Practice continues to operate.
-Alison however, doesn’t want involvement in the business but wants the equity/goodwill in cash.
-She will gladly give up her shareholding for this, although she is considering holding the asset if the price is not fair, as she needs the money for her family.
+Alison found herself with a majority interest in the business, with the remaining 3 partners.
+The practice continues to operate.
+Alison, however, didn't wish to have ongoing involvement in the business but wanted the equity/goodwill in cash.
+She was happy to give up her shareholding for this but was considering holding onto the asset if she didn't believe the price was fair, because she needed the money for her family.

-The problem of course is that the desired outcome for Alison and especially the remaining partners cannot be resolved easily.
-The practice is now in survival mode with Paul’s clients to contact and assure that they will be looked after by the practice even though many would only deal with Paul.
-Current matters Paul was handling have to be reallocated, staff will need to be reassured and possibly reorganized.
-During this Alison is grieving and devastated, and is effectively now the major owner of the practice, with an unacceptable degree of control.
+The problem of course was that the desired outcome for Alison and especially the remaining partners could not be resolved easily.
+At the time, the practice was in 'survival mode' contacting Paul’s clients to assure them that they will be looked after by the practice, even though many previously would only deal with Paul.
+The matters that Paul had been handling had to be reallocated, staff needed to be reassured and potentially reorganised.
+During this time Alison was grieving and devastated and was effectively the major owner of the practice with an unacceptable degree of control.

-With no agreement on the value of Paul’s shares, arguments as to the valuation may arise.
-Verbal undertakings by Paul to his fellow partners that “I will look after you when I sell down” are undocumented and worthless.
-Additional costs will be incurred to determine an amicable result.
-Arbitration may be needed and what will be the value now that Paul who was the senior partner and a key person, is no longer around?
-The remaining Partners will have to borrow funds to buy Alison’s equity, find a buyer or leave Alison as a shareholder.
+With no prior agreement on the value of Paul’s shares, arguments as to the valuation had the potential to arise.
+Verbal undertakings by Paul to his fellow partners that; “I will look after you when I sell down;” are undocumented and worthless.
+Additional costs could be incurred to determine an amicable result.
+For example, arbitration may be needed and there was a question of what would be the value of the business be now that Paul, who was the senior partner and a key person, is no longer around?
+The remaining Partners would have to borrow funds to buy Alison’s equity, find a buyer or leave Alison as a shareholder.

-Alison’s need for a substantial payout is not what the partners want to hear as they need to address the management of the business at this point in time.
+Alison’s need for a substantial payout is not what the partners wanted to hear as they addressed the management of the business at this critical time.

-Further, the bank has raised gentle concerns about the impact on the business.
-They have indicated they want additional security from all remaining shareholders (including Alison) or will consider calling in the debt.
+Further, the bank had raised gentle concerns about the impact on the business.
+It had indicated it wanted additional security from all remaining shareholders (including Alison) or it would consider calling in the debt.
 Death or disability of a guarantor to a business loan/overdraft is often listed in the loan guarantee clauses on security as a “default event” that permits the lending institution to request new or additional security.
-Paul’s partners are already heavily geared and may struggle to meet the bank’s requirements.
-The bank is also looking at Alison’s proceeds from Paul’s self owned life insurance to secure the business debt rather than Alison extinguishing the home loan and providing a nest egg for her and the children.
-Alison is not only facing the tragedy of loosing Paul but at the same time suffering further financial hardship with the real possibility of having to sell the family home just to survive.
-The bank also has security over the home.
+Paul’s partners were already heavily geared and may have struggled to meet the bank’s requirements.
+The bank was also looking at Alison’s proceeds from Paul’s self-owned life insurance to secure the business debt, rather than Alison extinguishing the home loan and providing a nest egg for her and the children.
+Alison was not only facing the tragedy of losing Paul but at the same time suffering further financial hardship with the real possibility of having to sell the family home to survive financially.
+The bank also had security over the home.

-This sounds like a real nightmare for all concerned – sadly it is also real.
+This may sound like a real nightmare for all concerned – sadly it is also real.
 The situation above could have been avoided.

 - Keyperson cover loss of revenue on Paul’s life for $900K cost is $4,495 per year.